-Staffing: Chartered Educational Psychologist and Teacher, two SEN Specialist Support teachers, SEN primary teacher and four Teaching Assistants.
+Staffing: Chartered Educational Psychologist and Teacher, One Specialist Teacher for Dyslexia, SEN Specialist Support teachers, and one Teaching Assistant for mentoring and academic coaching.

 Finance: a budget managed by the Head of Individual Learning and allocated yearly to cover stationery, equipment/resources including ICT, books and copying charges.